CZERTAINLY/CZERTAINLY-Documentation/docs/02-concept-design/06-modules/01-certificate-management.md

 With defined `RA Profile`, the `Client` will need only the following data to request `Certificate`:

 - `RA Profile` Name
+- based on key source
-- CSR (Certificate Signing Request)
+  - *external* - CSR (Certificate Signing Request)
+  - *existing key* - token profile, its key and belonging request and signature attributes
 - `Attributes` for issuing, if needed by the `Connector` implementation

 Upon successful issuing of the `Certificate`, it will be parsed, validated, and stored in the `Certificate Inventory`.